What are Campaigns?

 For example, you might email a newsletter to your customers linking to a special offer on your website.

 In analytics terms, campaign data is generated based on UTM links containing UTM parameters.
 All traffic to your website containing UTM parameters will be considered campaign traffic.
+See "Parameters and their tracking options in analytics" to learn more about using UTM parameters/codes in Siteimprove Analytics.

 Why do I want to monitor Campaigns?